AndreaHabib/hackathon_website/README.md

 We appreciate feedback and contributions to this repository by either opening an issue, or forking the website and making a pull request for review.
 Any contribution is welcome!

+Possible Contributions:

+- Redesign
+- Refactor
+- Update Readme
+- Fix typos if present
+- Add new content
+- Add issues for suggestions
+- Update dependencies
+- Anything that maintains and improves the website!

 # License

 This repository is covered under The MIT License.